pakizarashid/thesis/README.md

 large share of samples — not folded into either the composability comparison or the cross-cloner validation table as if it were a clean measurement.

+**Status: Route 2 (msg_processor training,  rank 2) is the current leading candidate for Stage 4's contribution.**

+1. Detector-only vs. +msg_processor is a settled, well-replicated finding (two datasets).
+2. The quality/SIM cost is a settled negative result (three levers ruled out).
+3. Rank-2 is the current best checkpoint (best ACC, fewest parameters) and is statistically equivalent to rank-8 everywhere it's been tested.
+4. F5-TTS and MaskGCT cross-cloner validation and composability are both now measured and positive.
+5. or Cross-cloner validation is complete across all four architectures (0.767 → 0.880 on CosyVoice, 0.914 → 0.959 on MaskGCT, both real generalizations of the Route 2 gain, not an F5-TTS-only effect).

-**Status: Route 2 (msg_processor training, either rank) is the current leading candidate for Stage 4's contribution.** Detector-only vs. +msg_processor is a settled, well-replicated finding (two datasets).
-The quality/SIM cost is a settled negative result (three levers ruled out).
-Rank-2 is the current best checkpoint (best ACC, fewest parameters) and is statistically equivalent to rank-8 everywhere it's been tested.
-F5-TTS and MaskGCT cross-cloner validation and composability are both now measured and positive. **Remaining before this stage can be called complete: a reliable CosyVoice measurement** (the current attempt is excluded for a stated, architecture-specific reason — see above — not a defense-side finding either way).
+**Remaining before this stage can be called complete:**
+1. a reliable CosyVoice measurement** (the current attempt is excluded for a stated, architecture-specific reason — see above — not a defense-side finding either way).
+2. Composability (PGD + Route 2 checkpoint) against CosyVoice, MaskGCT and F5-TTS — currently measured only against XTTS-v2.

+> **Route 2's watermark composes with the *existing* Stage 2/3 PGD anti-cloning perturbation on F5-TTS/MaskGCT (both significantly reduced together, protected vs. unprotected) — that composability result is real and already verified.
+It is a separate, narrower checkpoint (watermark only, no PGD) that was used as this doc's Post-Processing Robustness baseline above, which is why that section's SIM numbers should not be read as a statement about Route 2 + PGD's combined robustness to attack.**

 ---